ergyunhasan/Exploring_Video_Game_Sales_SQL/README.md

 ### Resources

-* The dataset used for this analysis is **vgsales.csv** For more information about SQL syntax and functions, refer to the documentation of your database management system.
+* The dataset used for this analysis is **vgsales.csv**
-Credits

 This project was created by [Ergyun Hasan].
 If you have any questions or suggestions, feel free to reach out.

 Happy querying!